isomerpages/pa-corp/_our-network/Grassroots Organisations/Community Club Management Committees.md

 * Create opportunities for women to participate in community and national affairs.

 #### Youth Executive Committees
-Our Youth Executive Committee (YEC) is the managing body for the Youth Group in a Community Club.
-Reaching out to youths, our YEC organises a wide range of activities and projects ranging from sports and recreation to culture, arts and community service.
+Our YN (Youth Network) is the managing body for the Youth Group in a Community Club.
+Reaching out to youths, our YN organises a wide range of activities and projects ranging from sports and recreation to culture, arts and community service.

-The role of YECs include:
+The role of YNs include:

 *   Developing programmes for youths and setting up subcommittees to implement its activities
 *   Working closely with the Community Club Management Committee and other grassroots organisations in putting together community development projects; and